Our Review of Moreton Hall School

 Moreton Hall is a, ‘proper’ boarding school, with girls being encouraged not to disappear at the weekends.
 There is plenty for them to do at school and in the surrounding countryside and towns.
 Many day girls board for a few days a week (when, for example, there are sports matches, or plays) and the girls explained that there really is no difference between the day girls and boarders.

 The school’s inspection reports and academic results are impressive but beyond the minutia of league tables is the significance of ‘added value’.
 Many great schools take in the brightest and the best and simply keep them on track in order to deliver excellent results.
 Moreton Hall claims to take a cohort of wide academic ability and works with each child to ensure they get the most from their time at the school.
 This is neatly encapsulated in their aim to, ‘stretch the most able and support the least confident’.
-It would appear to be working; Moreton Hall has been ranked Number 1 for, ‘Value Added’ in the UK.

 Obviously, good results require a lot of work and the school has classes on Saturday as well as providing plenty of extra tuition (from its own teachers) if a girl needs to top up for any reason.
 The school’s enrichment programme provides additional education in areas that fall outside the remit of the curriculum; including a medical society and chemistry society.
 I was delighted to hear that one of Simply Learning Tuition’s Senior Tutors, Alex Fielding, had lectured at the school as part of her work with Art History Abroad.